Select Page

 The Appalachian Trail is a national treasure that has been the subject of many books.

-Here we have put together a list of the best Appalachian Trail books including guide books, memoirs, and coffee table books.
+Here we have put together a list of the best books about hiking the AT including guidebooks, memoirs, and coffee table books.
 You’ll find the best books for planning your hike, the most endearing and exciting stories, and the most beautiful photo books featuring the most awesome sights along the trail.

 Our top picks are stellar reads that highlight the majesty of the Appalachian Trail.
 Further below we have listed many more fantastic books that will serve as great followups after you’ve read through our top picks.